A comprehensive guide to the tools required by wedding & event florists, including different types of floral foam, vases, floral wire, cutters & more!

 Chicken wire is a must have for weddings and events especially where installations are being carried out.
 It is definitely more sustainable than foam and can be used many times for many events.
 I use chicken wire to create a strong and flexible framework for floral arrangements and larger installations like arches and cascades.
 The size I purchase is 600mm x 10m which has 50mm holes.
 Be sure to use your wire cutters for this - NOT your flower scissors!
 Also wear gloves to protect your hands if possible - chicken wire is not pleasant when it cuts through your skin.

-Cable Ties and Clamp
+Cable Ties and Clamps

 Available at any DIY store these are a so important when securing chicken wire or mechanics to a structure.Cable ties are available in various colours and sizes.
 Also think about the mechanics and the flowers.
 I tend to use green or brown cable ties if there is a lot of foliage in the design.
 Where I have created a design which is more airy and likely to see the tying points I have sprayed to the same colour as the mechanics or even used white.